GHANA

 Our current priorities in Ghana

-By training staff and equipping Ghana’s eye health workforce, we are helping ensure the delivery of quality and sustainable eye health services
+By training healthcare staff and upgrading or establishing facilities, we are helping ensure the delivery of quality and sustainable eye health services.

-Our school eye health screening programs ensure that children and their families have access to the eye health care that they need.
+We continue to build our school eye health screening programs to ensure that children and their families have access to the eye health care they need.

 How can you help